Eight-Vectors/ddsforge/README.md

 ### Creating a New Configuration

-1. Choose your DDS vendor (FastDDS, CycloneDDS)
+1. Choose your target system (FastDDS, CycloneDDS, or Zenoh)
 2. Fill in the configuration parameters using the form interface
 3. Preview your configuration to ensure it's correct
-4. Download the generated XML/JSON file
+4. Download the generated XML/JSON file (including Zenoh JSON when applicable)

 ### Editing an Existing Configuration

 1. Click "Upload Existing Configuration"
-2. Drag and drop your XML/JSON file or click to browse
+2. Drag and drop your XML/JSON file or click to browse (supports DDS XML and Zenoh JSON)
 3. Edit the loaded configuration using the visual form
 4. Preview and download your updated configuration